 Your air conditioner is one of the most significant investments in your home.
 Just like any major appliance, its lifespan depends on proper care.
 When your system has to work overtime day after day due to dirty coils, the cumulative wear and tear takes a serious toll.
 This added strain can significantly shorten the operational life of your unit, forcing you to face a costly replacement years sooner than you should have to.
 Consistent upkeep through service maintenance programs is the best way to protect your investment and ensure your AC system lasts as long as it was built to.

-How to Maintain Your Condenser Coils
+How to Keep Your Condenser Coils Clean

 Keeping your AC’s condenser coils in good shape is one of the best ways to ensure an efficient system.
 While a deep, professional cleaning is a job for the experts, you can take a few simple steps to prevent major buildup and keep things running smoothly between tune-ups.
 These small tasks can make a surprising difference in your energy bills and help you avoid a system breakdown on the hottest day of the year.
 Here are three maintenance tasks you can handle on your own to support your AC’s performance.